What to Wear: Equine Portrait Session

 15. Avoid Pure Black or White

 These are excellent color choices but I recommend adding texture or a layer with some color.
+Black on camera can add bulk.
+If you do opt for black, please make sure it is sheer or lace or has a deeper neckline.
 For more details on color choices including how to match your horse’s coat or your own skin tones, check out my blog on Mastering Your Equine Photo Shoot Wardrobe

 16. Bring “In-Between” Clothing

-Keep in mind that there will be down time in between locations.
-If you’ve opted to wear heels or an outfit that isn’t quite warm enough, make sure to bring comfy shoes or a jacket for those moments where we’re not taking photos.
-You wont regret the extra comfort.
+Keep in mind that there will be downtime in between locations.
+If you’ve opted to wear heels or an outfit that isn’t quite warm enough, make sure to bring comfy shoes or a jacket for those moments we’re not taking photos.
+You won’t regret the extra comfort.

 Women: What to Wear